Along the River

 Elizabeth received his words with a modicum of relief, but she felt that her fear was not entirely assuaged.
 Such emotions would not be given leave to depart until the event was over and she was living with the consequences of it, a notion which she feared just as equally as the event itself.
 Yet she knew that there was nothing within her power with which to prevent them from occurring, for there was something of a steadfastness in Darcy's demeanour that left her in no doubt of such a certainty.

 "Will the Earl pay call on you before his attendance at dinner this evening?"
-Darcy asked, for the Earl and Elizabeth were invited to dine at Rosings with far more regularity than his Aunt's curate and his family.
+Darcy asked, for the Earl and Elizabeth were invited to dine at Rosings with far more regularity than his Aunt's vicar and his family.

 "I do not know," Elizabeth replied, with a glance directed at the window, a view which Darcy now realised displayed the driveway into Rosings, thus enabling him to conclude that she had deliberately seated herself by it in order to be prepared in case such an event arose.